nickyhajal/world-domination-summit/_content/academies.md

 	<a href="https://www.eventbrite.com/e/wds-academy-nerd-fitness-with-steve-kamb-tickets-11556996287" class="button">Tickets &rarr;</a>
 	<div class="collapsable-content">
 		<h4>Summary</h4>
-		Nerd Fitness Academy Live will help you develop the skills you need to become a real life superhero.
+		Nerd Fitness Live will help you develop the skills you need to become a real life superhero.
 We’ll start by training our minds to process a totally different approach to fitness—one that breaks the rampant boom and bust fitness trends and leads to long-term sustainable habit change.
 We’ll then talk about how simple, small changes in our diet can “level up” our nutrition (and allow each attendee to achieve new personal results they didn’t think were really possible).
 Finally, we’ll demonstrate and perform a strength training workout that you can do ANYWHERE in the world.
 Everything we teach and share is based around the philosophy that we are normal, everyday people wanting a fun, sustainable, and genuine way to lead better lives together.

 		<h4>About Steve Kamb</h4>
 		Steve Kamb is the creator and leader of NerdFitness.com, a fitness community dedicated to helping average Joes and desk jockeys live healthier lives.
 Over the past five years, he's taken Nerd Fitness from a simple one-man blog and developed it into a passionate “rebellion” of over 190,000 email subscribers, with hundreds joining the cause every day.
 While teaching others to get healthy, he's also managed to complete some pretty cool quests: exploring the ruins of Machu Picchu in Peru and Angkor Wat in Cambodia, diving with sharks on the Great Barrier Reef, flying a stunt plane in New Zealand, and living like James Bond in Monte Carlo.